-When Mr & Mrs. Weir go out of town for the weekend, Lindsey hosts a keg party.
-Sam, Bill, and Neal, worried that the party-goers will get too rowdy, substitute a keg of non-alcoholic beer for the one the freaks have on ice.
+When Mr and Mrs. Weir go out of town for the weekend, Lindsey hosts a keg party.
+Sam, Bill and Neal, worried that the party-goers will get too rowdy, substitute a keg of non-alcoholic beer for the one the freaks have on ice.

 If "Freaks and Geeks" is anything, it's coming-of-age; and 'Beers and Weirs' is the first real step in that direction.
 It's Lindsay's concerted effort to fit in by throwing a kegger while the folks are away - which spirals completely out of control in no time.
 But it's not the premise, it's the characters, and the interactions are pure gold (Seth Rogen, in particular).
 And Martin Starr firmly establishes Bill as the one-liner king.
 But Linda Cardellini is key to all of this as Lindsay comes face-to-face with a life that's all kinds of scary.
 It's funny, sad, and altogether well-written.

 1 of 1 people found this review helpful.

 | Report this